menu

 Demographics

 The people who call New York Mills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New York Mills residents report their race to be White, followed by Asian.
-Important ancestries of people in New York Mills include Italian, Irish, German, Polish, and English.
+Important ancestries of people in New York Mills include Italian, Irish, Polish, German, and English.

 The most common language spoken in New York Mills is English.
 Other important languages spoken here include Italian and Vietnamese.